Court seeks FIA response to Dania Shah’s bail plea

 On October 10, the FIA had registered the FIR under sections 20 (malicious code), 21 (cyberstalking), and 24 (legal recognition of offences committed in relation to information system) of the Prevention of Electronic Crimes Act, 2016.
 The complainant, Dua Aamir, alleged that Dania made an indecent video of her father and shared it on social media.
 She said: “My father Amir Liaquat died on June 9 this year due to his third wife.
 She made an absence video of my father and made it viral on social media, which caused serious stress and depression to my father, and for the reason he died.”

+The Sindh High Court on Monday issued notices to the federal and provincial law officers as well as the provincial...

+An anti-terrorism court granted on Monday post-arrest bail to two men arrested for allegedly facilitating a murder...

-KARACHI: Pakistan Tehreek-e-Insaf Sindh president and former federal minister Ali Haider Zaidi on Monday visited...
+Pakistan Tehreek-e-Insaf Sindh president and former federal minister Ali Haider Zaidi on Monday visited various areas...

 Comments